Meet the Team

 Carly joined the CFAAR team in January 2021 as an Administrative Assistant.
 She graduated from Hope College with a B.A. in Communication and English with a Creative Writing Emphasis.
-At CFAAR, Carly assists with daily office administration, communications, and event planning.
+At CFAAR, Carly assists with daily office administration and communications.

 Fun Fact: Carly loves reading, doing crossword puzzles, and spending time along Chicago's lakeshore.